Back to Species Pages

 • Sunlit logs, exposed branches, warm rocks, or regular perch sites used for scanning

-• Protected habitat blocks within island habitat matters because isolation turns ordinary traits into specialized answers.
+• Protected habitat blocks within native range keys: australia_oceania.
+Island habitat matters because isolation turns ordinary traits into specialized answers.
 Lord Howe Stick Insect makes Returned Stick real because scarcity, predators, current, or limited plants decide what survives.

 • Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.